Nuggets run away from short-handed Heat, 109-82

 UP NEXT

-Nuggets: Visit San Antonio on Friday to end a five-game trip.
+Nuggets: Visit San Antonio on Friday night.

-Heat: Host the Los Angeles Clippers on Thursday.
+Heat: Host the Los Angeles Clippers on Thursday night.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports